-We now have ‘Settled’ status, meaning that we have Indefinite Leave to Remain (ILR) in the UK.
+We now have ‘Settled’ status, meaning we have Indefinite Leave to Remain (ILR) in the UK.
 We can next apply for British Citizenship anytime from December 2022.
 We applied for ILR in August 2021 and were granted permanent residency in December 2021.
-Due to Covid, there was a backlog, and we didn’t have the option of paying for priority processing.
+Due to Covid, there was a backlog, and we couldn’t pay for priority processing.

 We still live and work in Glasgow.
-One son has flown the nest, and our other son will be in his own place by the end of the year.
+One son has flown the nest, and our other son will be in his place by the end of the year.
 An empty nest is quickly approaching.
-We’ve been working from home for over two years now and still enjoying the experience.
+We’ve worked from home for over two years and still enjoy the experience.

 The push for a second Scottish Independence referendum (Indy Ref 2) is still getting media/political attention.
 We survived Brexit (although there are some socio-economic challenges), and we are sending love and light to Ukraine.
 Covid has cemented itself for now, and Monkeypox is playing the second row.
 Covid restrictions are mostly finished, but peeps continue to test positive.
 Knock on wood; we haven’t had Covid at all (to our knowledge).

-Spring is nearly done, with Summer due in a few weeks – not that you’d know it.
-It’s been quite cool and very wet, with maybe a handful of sunny days in Glasgow compared to parts of England with a forecast of 29 degrees this week.
+Spring is nearly done, with Summer due in a few weeks – not that you’d know.
+It’s been quite cool and very wet, with maybe a handful of sunny days in Glasgow compared to parts of England, with a forecast of 29 degrees this week.
 We’re still in long pants and jumpers between 3 pm and 10 am (well, at least I am).

 We’re planning a 2-week road trip to Cornwall and Wales in September, and the US and maybe Australia again in 2023.
-We went to Australia for two weeks in February 2022 to visit family.
-A very long flight, especially in a two-week period.
-The next visit Down Under will definitely be longer than 2 weeks.
+We visited Australia for two weeks in February 2022 to visit family – a very long flight, especially in two weeks.
+The next visit Down Under will be longer than 2 weeks.